-We hereby consent to the use in this Registration Statement on Form N-2 of Fifth Street Finance Corp. of our report dated November 29, 2011 relating to the consolidated financial statements and financial statement schedule, which appear in such Registration Statement.
+We hereby consent to the use in this Registration Statement on Form N-2 of Fifth Street Finance Corp. of our report dated November 29, 2011 relating to the consolidated financial statements, which appears in such Registration Statement.
 We also consent to the reference to us under the heading "Independent Registered Public Accounting Firm" in such Registration Statement.

-/s/ PricewaterhouseCoopers LLP New York, New York February 10, 2012
+New York, New York March 21, 2012